I generally get a variety of answers. An answer might be something like...

 If you are an educator (note: parents are educators) who is doing this work with your children (or if you’re a child doing this work), know that the world is thirsty for it.
 Show us.
 Tell us.
 Comment and share here and inspire others.
 If you’re not doing this work yet, tell us how you plan to get started.
 Let’s let our children know they matter and we will no longer hold them back from doing work that is worthy of the world.

-You have read this article education reform / you matter with the title 2 critical things to do & remember each day as a teacher.
-You can bookmark this page URL http://benncam.blogspot.com/2012/03/2-critical-things-to-do-remember-each.html.
+with the title 2 critical things to do & remember each day as a teacher.
+You can bookmark this page URL https://benncam.blogspot.com/2012/03/2-critical-things-to-do-remember-each.html.
 Thanks!

 No comment for "2 critical things to do & remember each day as a teacher"